MediaComem/comem-devmobil/IMAGE-UPLOAD.md

 }
 ```

-## Provider
+## Service

+**To take pictures using a phone camera, you will need the Ionic Native Camera plugin, along with the related Cordova plugin.**

+To install and configure them, follow [the plugin's documentation](https://ionicframework.com/docs/native/camera) for the bridge you're using in your app (Cordova or Capacitor).

-Let's create a new service that will be responsible for:
+Now, let's create a service that will be responsible for:

 * Taking pictures.
 * Uploading them to the qimg API.